Gene Im, MD Email Gene Im

 Emerging Therapies for Severe Alcoholic Hepatitis

 Early liver transplantation for severe alcoholic hepatitis has recently been demonstrated to be a feasible and effective therapy for highly selected patients who fail medical therapy and violate the so-called “6 month rule,” using a rigorous evaluation program.
-Here at Mount Sinai, we are considering early liver transplantation as a rescue therapy for selected patients with severe alcoholic hepatitis.
-This is likely one of the first organized experiences with this treatment approach outside of France.
-Particular areas of interest include patient selection, evaluation, complications, outcomes, burden on organ supply, recidivism and psychosocial evaluation and follow up after transplantation.
+Here at Mount Sinai, we are leading the North American experience of early liver transplantation as a rescue therapy for selected patients with severe alcoholic hepatitis.
+Particular areas of interest include patient selection, outcomes, burden on organ supply and alcohol relapse.
 Translational collaborations are being planned with the Alcoholic Liver Disease Research Center at Mount Sinai to further elucidate the pathogenesis of alcoholic hepatitis.
 Future clinical trials to evaluate therapies with less side-effects, more targeted therapies or those aimed hepatic regeneration are needed.

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.